Disability Resource Centre (DRC)

 - If you require an updated dyslexia assessment please contact the DRC for further information.

-- Do not hestitate to Contact us at any point with questions or concerns, no matter how small or big.
+- Do not hesitate to Contact us at any point with questions or concerns, no matter how small or big.

 - Support meetings can be arranged with you, a DRC adviser and a representative from your College (usually your Tutor and/or Director of Studies) to discuss what support you would like at University.
 Your Disability Adviser may contact you to arrange a pre-arrival visit.

 - If you have received examination access arrangements at school, such as extra time or the use of a word processor, and would like to continue with these when you are at Cambridge, please see Examination Access Arrangements for full details on the process for applying for exam access arrangements at the University.